-Addex's third clinical program, ADX71149 (mGlu2 positive allosteric modulator or PAM), developed in collaboration with Janssen Pharmaceuticals, Inc., is in a Phase 2a proof of concept clinical trial for the treatment of epilepsy.
+Addex's lead drug candidate, ADX71149 (mGlu2 positive allosteric modulator or PAM), developed in collaboration with Janssen Pharmaceuticals, Inc., is in a Phase 2a proof of concept clinical trial for the treatment of epilepsy.

-Indivior PLC has licensed Addex’s GABAB PAM program for the development of drug candidates with a focus in addiction.
+Indivior PLC has licensed Addex’s GABABPAM program for the development of drug candidates, with a focus on substance use disorder.

 Addex is also advancing a broad preclinical pipeline, which includes development of a range of GABABPAMs for CMT1A, chronic cough and several types of pain, mGlu7 NAM for stress related disorders, mGlu2 NAM for mild neurocognitive disorders and depression, M4 PAM for schizophrenia and other forms of psychosis, as well as mGlu4 PAM and mGlu3 PAM.